ROCm/rpp/utilities/test_suite/README.md

 -   decoder_type: Type of Decoder to decode the input data - (0 = TurboJPEG / 1 = OpenCV).
 Default is 0
 -   num_iterations: Specifies the number of iterations for running the performance tests
 -   preserve_output: preserves the output images or performance logs generated from the previous test suite run - (0 = remove output images or performance logs / 1 = preserve output images or performance logs).
 Default is 1
+-   batch_size: Specifies the batch size to use for running tests.
+Default is 1

 ## Running the Tests for HOST Backend
 The test suite can be run with the following command: